-Temple Freda, Bryan, Texas will be put into service for public events in keeping with the mandate that it be used for benevolent purposes.
-It will become another important part of the award winning and ongoing beautification of downtown Bryan.
-"As part of our efforts, we are was a credit to her extraordinary record of service.
+After 27 years of service with the Air Force, Hannah retired at the rank of Colonel.
+At that time it was rare for a woman to have achieved such a high rank in the military, which was a credit to her extraordinary record of service.
 When she retired, Hannah and one of her Black friends received a full military parade in their honor at Lackland AFB, which included attendance by all of the trainees.
 Initially her friend did not want a parade, but Hannah convinced him that it was important for the basic trainees to see how a Black person and a woman could make it to the top.
-Hannah's remarkable dedication to service did not stop after retirement.
-Shortly thereafter she was responsible for setting up a successful Gerontol- We Need Your Stories!